 Fuller details on the application process are here

-Please note that if you are applying for funding from the ESRC Doctoral Training Centre, you will need to complete an additional application form.
-This is available to download from the DTC website: London Social Science
+Please note that if you are applying for funding from the ESRC Doctoral Training Partnership (LISS DTP), you will need to complete an additional application form.
+You will need to liaise with your supervisor about completing the DTP form.
+This is available to download from the LISS DTP website.

 You application will be assessed by members of staff in the School led by the School’s Director of Graduate Studies.
 If your application is successful you will receive an offer of a place from the College’s central Admissions Office.
 You may be invited for an interview before a decision is returned and an offer made.
 Applications for funded places will be shortlisted and successful candidates invited for an interview.
 Please note that it is not uncommon to receive an offer of a place before funding is confirmed.
 If this happens, please make sure you accept the offer within the timescales given to you by the Admissions Office.
 If you are unsuccessful in securing funding, you may withdraw your acceptance of the offer, ask to defer until the next academic year, or switch to part-time study.
 We endeavour to respond to all completed applications within 6-8 weeks.